cloud-agnost/agnost-website/blog/2023-07-12-high-level-overview-of-agnost-architecture.md

   realtime feedback about the changes made by other developers or notified about important system messages (e.g., data model deployment to the database failed).
+- **Platform-Studio**: This React app is the platform's front-end, where you manage settings, resources, and users of your Agnost cluster and create and deploy new applications.

 ### Agnost Engine Modules